mlswg/mls-protocol/draft-ietf-mls-protocol.md

 optional<Node> ratchet_tree<1..2^32-1>;
 ~~~~~

+The nodes are listed in the in-order trasversal of the ratchet tree: each node
+is listed between its left subtree and its right subtree.

 The presence of a `ratchet_tree` extension in a GroupInfo message does not
 result in any changes to the GroupContext extensions for the group.
 The ratchet